Driving Under the Influence

 Do you qualify for a sentence reduction?

-You may qualify for a reduction in the license suspension imposed by the Court, if you start the Court mandated substance use program (Impaired Driver Care Management Program - IDCMP) in a timely manner.
+You may qualify for a reduction in the license suspension imposed by the Court, if you start the Court mandated substance use program in a timely manner.
+You will need to file a Motion to Reduce License Suspension in the Circuit or Superior Court in which you received your sentence.

 What is a court mandated substance use program ?

-Any person convicted of DUI / DWI in New Hampshire is required to complete a substance use program, known as the Impaired Driver Care Management Program (IDCMP), before restoring their driver's license.
+Any person convicted of DUI in New Hampshire is required to complete a substance use program, known as the Impaired Driver Care Management Program (IDCMP), before restoring their driver's license.
 The program typically involves both classroom education time and counseling sessions.
-Did the Licensed Alcohol and Drug Counselor (LADC) order too many counseling sessions?
-You may be able to challenge the number of mandated sessions.
 Are the program fees too high?
 You may qualify for a fee reduction.

 What if an interlock device is ordered?